Contaminated Land Site Investigations and Reports

 What is a contaminated land site investigation?
 Why is it needed?
 What is involved?

 These are all questions we have been asked many times.
-We have the expertise to make the process as painless as possible and to advise you every step of the way.
+Based in Bristol, our dedicated team works with businesses and organisations in the South and across the UK, and we have the expertise to make the process as painless as possible and to advise you every step of the way.

 A site investigation should be viewed as a process.
-It is essential that any site investigation is carried out in the correct manner and should follow the appropriate UK Guidelines such as CLR11 in the case of contaminated land.
+It is essential that any site investigation or walkover survey for contaminated land is carried out in the correct manner and should follow the appropriate UK Guidelines, such as CLR11, in the case of contaminated land.
 Reports that do not follow this guidance will not be accepted by the regulators.

 This guidance states that all contaminated land site investigations must be carried out in a phased manner.

-This means that all site investigations should initially begin with a desktop study also known as a phase 1 investigation.
+This means that all site investigations carried out by our Bristol-based team should initially begin with a desktop study, also known as a phase 1 investigation.
 This will use existing data and possibly information gained from a visual site inspection (walkover survey) to allow a preliminary risk assessment to be carried out.
-If no risk from contamination in soils to site users or the wider environment, then no further action should be required.
+If there is no risk from contamination in soils to site users or the wider environment, then no further action should be required.

 Should a risk be identified, then the next phase will be to carry out remediation.
 This may use a number of different techniques to mitigate the risks.
 We can guide you on this aspect too and find the most cost effective, appropriate way to deal with risks on your site.

-So why is this necessary?
-Soils have become contaminated from a number of different uses.
-Consequently, they may pose a risk to site users and also to the wider environment if they are not dealt with appropriately.
+Soils across the UK have become contaminated from a number of different uses.
+Consequently, they may pose a risk to site users and to the wider environment if they are not dealt with appropriately.
 These sources are not just restricted to soils in industrial areas.
 Agricultural land use may have introduced contaminants into soils including old orchards where lead and arsenic were used as a pesticide.
 There may also be a risk from ground gas arising from landfill sites or filled ground – this may migrate over quite large distances and has been known to cause explosions destroying domestic properties if not dealt with adequately.